Cmbs86/Cmbs86/README.md

 ### Hi there, I'm Carlos👋

 - Full Stack Web Developer with expertise in the MERN stack.
-I have strong skills in JavaScript, frontend frameworks like React and Tailwind CSS, and server-side programming with Node.js and MongoDB.
-I graduated from a comprehensive one-year full-time Full Stack Web Development program at DCI - Digital Career Insitute.
+I have strong skills in JavaScript, TypeScript, frontend frameworks like React and Tailwind CSS, and server-side programming with Node.js and MongoDB.

 ---